Origins of Military Backpacks

 The use of backpacks has been around long before Americans coined the term “backpack” in the early 1900s.
-Initially used by hunters to carry their gear or gatherers to carry their harvest, backpacks have always been an integral tool to humans.
-Military backpacks began appearing in the US in the mid 1800s, and from that began the integration of military grade textiles and tactical backpack development.
+Researchers have found evidence of backpacks being used as far back as 3300 BC (source).
+Initially used by hunters and gatherers to carry their harvest, backpacks have always been an integral tool to humans.
+Military backpacks were developed for the US in the mid 1800s, and were made with sheet metal.
+From that original design came the integration of military grade textiles and tactical backpack development.

-The original military backpack was called a “rucksack”, and appeared around the time of the American Civil War to aid infantrymen in the transportation of bulky weaponry and medical supplies.
-While they were effective, many soldiers often opted to roll their objects in a blanket that they threw over their shoulder, as it was far softer on their upper body than the backpacks were.
-Stiff wooden support backing that was integrated into the packs often caused extensive back damage due to the lack of padding and the weight of supplies, and therefore resulted in hindered performance of soldiers due to aches they left.
-These backpacks were also ineffective for organization of supplies or proper weight distribution, as it had a single pocket for all rations and weaponry.
+The original military backpack was called a “rucksack”, and appeared around the American Civil War.
+Rucksacks aided infantrymen in the transportation of bulky weaponry and medical supplies.
+While they were effective, being made of sheet metal made them uncomfortable.
+Because of this, many soldiers often opted to roll their gear in a blanket and hang it off their shoulder.
+Rucksacks also used wooden backings, which, combined with no padding and the weight of supplies, resulted in severe back pain.
+This resulted in hindered performance of soldiers, making the packs less effective.
+These backpacks also couldn’t organize supplies, as they only had a single pocket for all rations and weaponry.

-Tactical style backpacks are a more recent development than people tend to think – military grade textiles and fabrics are being researched and stronger, more durable (and even self healing!) fabrics are being developed all the time.
-Tactical textiles are textiles that are manufactured exclusively using high performing materials that will enhance performance and provide industrial-grade durability to the backpack.
-The influence of tactical backpacks can be seen in even the development of standard grade backpacks – durability is held to an extremely high standard.
+Tactical style backpacks are a more recent development than people tend to think.
+Military grade textiles and fabrics are currently being researched and developed.
+Manufacturers are working to create stronger, more durable, (and even self healing!) fabrics all the time.
+Tactical textiles are manufactured exclusively using high performing materials that will enhance performance and provide industrial-grade durability to the backpack.

 To learn more about our Custom Military Sewing, Berry Compliance, and MOLLE compatible Tactical Backpacks and Pouches, Click here.